-Serbia: State power monopolies EPS and “Srbijagas” will not lose the market share due to the low prices19.
-January 2015. / News Serbia Energy
+Serbia: State power monopolies EPS and “Srbijagas” will not lose the market share due to the low prices, News Serbia Energy

 Small customers and households may or may not have to choose their electricity and natural gas supplier starting from New Year, while all the others are obliged to do so, says Ljiljana Hadzibabic from the Energy Agency.
 She added that the market opening will not affect state monopolies Power utility EPS and “Srbijagas” which will not lose the market.